Is man good or evil?

 - Dostoevsky

-Some see angels, some see demons
+Some see angels, some see demons in this illustration by MC Escher, a modern day Ying Yang. |

 In addition to power, three things need to happen before evil can truly present itself in a relatively healthy human: permission (from a group or higher authority), ability (power and a lack of fear of retaliation), and an ‘us against them’ mentality (dehumanization).
 Given these three conditions, the perpetrator might not even view their behavior as evil.